Cha Young-hyun: 2022–2023 season

 Cha began the season with a silver medal at 2022 JGP France.
 He then went on to compete on the senior level at 2022 CS Nebelhorn Trophy, where he placed tenth.
 At the 2022 JGP Poland I, Cha's second Junior Grand Prix assignment, he finished fourth.
 One month later, Cha competed at the 2022 CS Ice Challenge, where he placed tenth.
 He would then place sixth at the 2023 South Korean Championships.

 Due Cha having previously finished second at the 2022 Korean Universiade, he was selected to represent South Korea at the 2023 Winter World University Games in January, where he would finish seventh.

 2023–2024 season

 Cha started the season by winning the silver medal at the 2023 Asian Open Trophy before coming in seventh at the 2023 CS Finlandia Trophy.
 In January, he finished sixth at the 2024 South Korean Championships.

 Selected to compete at the 2024 Four Continents in Shanghai, China, Cha finished fourteenth.

 2024–2025 season

 Cha began the season in October by competing at the 2024 Korean Universiade and Asian Games Qualifiers, where he finished fourth.
 With this result, Cha was selected to represent South Korea at the 2025 Winter World University Games.
 He then went on to finish seventh at the annual Korean Ranking Competition and at the 2025 South Korean Championships.

 In mid-January, he placed twelfth at the 2025 Winter World University Games in Turin, Italy.

+2025–2026 season

+Cha opened his season by competing on the 2025–26 Challenger Series, finishing ninth at the 2025 CS Nepela Memorial and eighth at the 2025 CS Denis Ten Memorial Challenge.

+In January, he finished seventh at the 2026 South Korean Championships.
+Cha was called up to compete at the 2026 World Championships in late March following the withdrawal of Cha Jun-hwan.
+There, he placed twenty-seventh in the short program and did not advance to the free skate.

+2026–2027 season

+Cha opened the new season with an eleventh place finish at the 2026 CS Nepela Memorial.